 It is exciting to work with the EAI and participate in solving large societal problems.
 We are currently most interested in developing theoretically sound AI techniques that translate to the clinic for the benefit of all.

-– Predrag Radivojac, Core Member, EAI
+– Predrag Radivojac, Faculty Leadership Committee Member, EAI

 Predrag Radivojac is a professor in the Khoury College of Computer Sciences and the director of the master’s degree program in Data Science.
 He is also an August-Wilhelm Scheer Visiting Professor and an honorary member of the Institute for Advanced Study at the Technical University of Munich.